Charles Hadcock: Business

 Charles Hadcock is a director of Roach Bridge Tissues, a Lancashire-based manufacturing company specializing in bespoke printing and conversion of tissue wrapping paper.

 Between 2008 and 2012, he managed the development and installation of a hydro-electric power generating station at Roach Bridge Mill, Lancashire, where he is also the development director for an ongoing project to create a new business village on the historic mill site.

-Hadcock is Chairman of Creative Lancashire, a public and private sector initiative to encourage and support all the creative industries in Lancashire.
+Hadcock has served as Chairman of Creative Lancashire, a public and private sector initiative to encourage and support all the creative industries in Lancashire.

 Past projects include the development and management of The Watermark Studios, a mix of office and studio space in Preston (2001–2009).

 Awards

 Charles Hadcock received The Queen's Award for Enterprise Promotion on April 21, 2007.

 Hadcock was commissioned a Deputy Lieutenant for Lancashire in 2014.